History of the Nintendo Entertainment System: North America

-Nintendo VS. System (1984–1986)
+1984–1986: Nintendo VS. System

-The Famicom hardware first made its North American debut in the arcades, in the form of the Nintendo VS. System in 1984; the system's success in arcades paved the way for the official release of the NES console.
+Famicom hardware debuted in North America in the arcades, in the form of the Nintendo VS. System in 1984; the system's success in arcades paved the way for the official release of the NES console.
 After the video game crash of 1983, many American retailers considered video games a passing fad, and greatly reduced or discontinued the inventory of such products.
 Nintendo of America's market research was met with warnings to stay away from home consoles, with US retailers refusing to stock game consoles.
 Meanwhile, the arcade industry also had a slump as the golden age of arcade video games came to an end, but arcades were able to recover and stabilize with the help of software conversion kit systems.
 Hiroshi Yamauchi realized there was still a market for video games in North America, where gamers were gradually returning to arcades in significant numbers.
 Yamauchi still had faith there was a market for the Famicom, so he decided to introduce it to North America through the arcade industry.

-Nintendo developed the VS. System with the same hardware as the Famicom, and introduced it as the successor to their Nintendo-Pak arcade system, which had been used for titles such as Donkey Kong 3 and Mario Bros.
-While technologically weaker than Nintendo's more powerful Punch-Out arcade hardware, the VS. System was relatively inexpensive, epitomizing Gunpei Yokoi's philosophy of "lateral thinking with withered technology."
+Nintendo developed the VS. System with the same hardware as the Famicom, and introduced it as the successor to its Nintendo-Pak arcade system, which had been used for games such as Donkey Kong 3 and Mario Bros. (both 1983) Though technologically weaker than Nintendo's more powerful Punch-Out arcade hardware, the VS. System was relatively inexpensive, epitomizing Gunpei Yokoi's philosophy of "lateral thinking with withered technology."
 The VS. System was also able to offer a wider variety of games, due to being able to easily port over games from the Famicom.
 Upon release, the VS. System generated excitement in the arcade industry, receiving praise for its easy conversions, affordability, flexibility and multiplayer capabilities.